SelassieEsiape/Visualizations-in-R/ReadME.md

 # Visualization in R

-This repository contains solutions to a set of visualization problems using ggplot2, a powerful data visualization package in R. The dataset used cointens a wide variety of cars and their different specifications.
+This repository contains solutions to a set of visualization problems using ggplot2, a powerful data visualization package in R. The dataset used contains a wide variety of cars and their different specifications.

 ## Overview